-Nirit acquired most of her training as an artist at a stage decoration workshop that belonged to her Father's, Tzvi Levav of blessed memory - that was considered a leader in his field.
-Nirit used to help her father on holidays, when she learned from him how to weld and work with varied materials and, most of all, not to hesitate to try, experiment and learn.
+Nirit acquired most of her training as a contemporary artist at a workshop that belonged to her Father's, Tzvi Levav of blessed memory - that was considered a leader in his field.
+Nirit used to help her father on the holidays, when she learned from him how to weld and work with varied materials and, most of all, not to hesitate to try, experiment and learn.
 The rest of her knowledge was brought by her mother - an arts and crafts teacher, and a sewer.

 The diverse materials and arts Nirit was exposed to since her early childhood until her young adult life made a great impact on her today as an artist and on her love for recycling.
 She calls herself a compulsive collector of "junk", a variety of materials that she collects out of curiosity and interest, and once there is enough of it she begins to create with it.